4 Axis CNC Mill Machines

 How Does a 4 Axis CNC Mill Compare with 3 and 5 Axis Mills?

-A normal CNC milling machine has three axis, the X, Y and Z axis.
+A normal CNC milling machine has three axes: the X, Y and Z axis.
 From the front of a machine, the X-axis is left to right, the Y is front to back and the Z is up and down.
-The workpiece is stationary on a bed and the cutter does all the moving (unless there is a T-slot bed.)
+The workpiece is stationary on a bed and the cutter does all the moving (unless there is a T-slot bed).

 |3 Axis CNC Mill||4 Axis CNC Mill||5 Axis CNC Mill|

-The complexity of parts that can be made in one setup increases as the number of axis goes up.
+The complexity of parts that can be made in one setup increases as the number of axes increase.

 Selecting the Best Type of Used 4 axis CNC Mill

-When deciding on the type of used 4 axis lathes to purchase, key factors to consider will be part complexity, part mix and the average number of parts to be run per setup.
+When deciding on the type of used 4 axis mills to purchase, key factors to consider will be part complexity, part mix and the average number of parts to be run per setup.

 - Part Complexity: Do you want to machine complex parts?
-Consider the number of tool pockets available the more stations, the more complexity in one setup.
-Some 4 axis lathes have tool holders on both a turret and in a magazine.
+Consider the number of tool pockets available - the more stations, the more complexity in one setup.

 - Primary Industry: Is your shop dedicated to a single manufacturing field like automotive, aerospace, mold & die, medical device or oil?
-The different industries have different demands for torque, speed, and precision.
+The different industries have different demands for torque, speed and precision.
 For example, medical devices frequently require smaller, high-precision parts.
 Aerospace demands difficult to machine materials and many large parts.
-This would indicate that you need a 4 axis CNC mill with power for handling tough materials.
+This would indicate that you need a 4 axis CNC mill with enough power to handle tough materials.

-- Physical Size: Youll want to consider the physical size of your used CNC 4 axis machine.
-This will be dictated by the size of parts that will be machined in turning diameter, length, X, Y and Z travel as well as other axis travel in degrees.
-Then youll need to determine the rigidity and horsepower requirements by thinking about the types of materials that you will be machining.
+- Physical Size: You'll want to consider the physical size of your used CNC 4 axis machine.
+This will be dictated by the size of parts to be machined in diameter, length, X, Y and Z travel, as well as any other axis travel in degrees.
+Then you'll need to determine the rigidity and horsepower requirements by thinking about the types of materials that you will be machining.

 - Built to order: Keep in mind that some multi-axis machines are better than others for particular applications.
 It is helpful to learn if a particular used CNC machine was used in a similar application before.
-Often, 4 axis CNC machines are built to order per a specific customers needs.
-When you buy used, youre looking for the closest fit from existing machines instead.
+Often 4 axis CNC machines are built to order per a specific customers needs.
+When you buy used, you're looking for the closest fit from existing machines.